caltechlibrary/newt/newt-presentation.md

 - SQL allows us to model our data once

 > **Minimize the source Luke!**
-> PostgreSQL+PostgREST, is a code savings plan.
+> PostgreSQL+PostgREST is a code savings plan.

 # A scale small experiment